 Following this chain of questions leads you to the most important question: How does my product, service or solution fill the gap between my customer’s current lifestyle and their ideal lifestyle?

-A Customer Journey Map (CJM)* is a helpful tool for both understanding your customers’ buying process and recognizing your brand’s strengths and weaknesses.
+A Customer Journey Map (CJM)* is a helpful tool for both understanding your audience buying process and recognizing your brand’s strengths and weaknesses.
 Once you understand your customer persona, the goal is to trace a path through the customer’s buying journey from the moment they first notice your brand to post-sale.

 There are four stages to the CJM: Awareness, Deliberation, Decision, and Retention.
-Within each of these stages, you must consider the customer’s motivation, their interaction with your brand and what opportunities exist to help both parties achieve their goals.
+Within each of these stages, you must consider the customer’s motivation, their interaction with your brand, and what opportunities exist to help both parties achieve their goals.
 At each of these points ask, “What does the customer get out of this?”

 *Sources: Fred Pryor Seminars, “Optimizing Your Digital Marketing Strategy,” June 22, 2018.

-Use this tool along with the other two steps to paint a clear picture of your audience.
+Use this tool along with the other two steps to paint a clear picture of understanding your audience.
 From there, planning your social media strategy will be much easier and more effective.